ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 Sets a lower monthly installment limit under which the widget will not be displayed.

-If you to set the limit higher than the payment method's maximum configured purchase price you will see a warning message after saving your settings.
+If you set the limit higher than the payment method's maximum configured purchase price, you will see a warning message after saving your settings.

 You should set this value high enough that the monthly cost is at least SEK 150 (Sweden) or EUR 15 (Finland).